gingerly-ui/alx-system_engineering-devops/0x00-shell_basics/README.md

-copies all HTML files from pwd to parent dir
+moves all files beginning with uppercase to dir /tmp/u